KeyanSong/431-2018/slides/class22/README.md

 - To make it easier to discuss in class today, the Study 2 Demonstration HTML file is at http://rpubs.com/TELOVE/study2-demo-431-2018.

-### The Main Hint for the Project

-Get the little details and the big details right.
-This will be my final impression of you from 431, so put forward your best effort.

-- Change the name of the project and author to match what **you** are doing.
-- Don't use my words (other than the headings) from the demonstration project to present your work.
-- Don't repeat my instructions or suggestions about how to do things.
-- Make careful decisions while coding and writing in R Markdown, and then review the HTML results to be sure they look clear and attractive.

 ## A Primer on Mapping Data

 At some point in today's discussion, it will be useful for me to show you a map of Ohio, with Delaware County identified.
 I figured out two ways to obtain this plot quickly (this is new for me) so I thought I would pass them along.